Regressive versions of Hindman's Theorem: Canonical and Regressive Hindman's Theorems

-In order to prove $\HT$, just notice that $\HT_2$ implies $\ACA_0$ which, in turn, implies $\RT^1$.
-Then, by just replacing $\RT^1_k$ with this stronger principle in the previous proof, we can easily get $\HT$. \end{proof}

-We do not know if the implication/reduction in the previous Proposition can be reversed.
-In the next section we will observe that $\RT^1_k$ can be Weihrauch-reduced to some restriction of $\lambda\regHT$ -- hence, a fortiori, it can be Weihrauch-reduced to $\lambda\regHT$ (see Proposition \ref{prop:regHTtoHTleqn} {\em infra}).
+We do not know if the implication in Proposition~\ref{prop:reghtht} can be reversed.
+In the next section we will observe that $\RT^1_k$ can be Weihrauch-reduced to some restriction of $\lambda\regHT$ with apartness -- hence, a fortiori, it can be Weihrauch-reduced to $\lambda\regHT$ (see Proposition~\ref{prop:regHTtoHTeqn} {\em infra}).